-We make the following adaptations to ensure all pupils' needs are met:
+In addition to the above, we make the following adaptations to ensure all pupils' needs are met:

-- Adapting our curriculum to ensure all pupils are able to access it, for example, by grouping, 1:1 work, teaching style, content of the lesson, etc. - Adapting our resources and staffing - Using recommended aids, such as laptops, coloured overlays, visual timetables, larger fonts, etc. - Adapting our teaching to enable all children to access lesson content, for example, giving longer processing times, pre-teaching of key vocabulary, reading instructions aloud, etc.
+- Adapting our curriculum to ensure all pupils are able to access it, for example, by grouping, 1:1 work, teaching style, content of the lesson, etc. - Adapting our resources and staffing - Using recommended aids, such as laptops, coloured overlays, visual timetables, larger fonts, etc.

+Adapting our teaching to enable all children to access lesson content, for example, giving longer processing times, pre-teaching of key vocabulary, reading instructions aloud, etc.